elucian/bee/syntax/composite.md

 -- by default assign ":=" copy/clone an entire collection
 let e := a;

--- compare two collections using "="
+-- compare two collections
 put e = a; --> 1 (equal collections)
+put e ≡ a; --> 0 (different memory locations)

--- by default a slice is a copy/clone of original data let f := a[2..?];  -- slice copy
+-- by default a slice is a copy/clone of original data let f := a[2..?];  -- copy data using slice notation

--- you can copy a sub-type from a basic type using range [..] let r := Z[1..10] put r; -- expect [1,2,3,4,5,6,7,8,9,10]
+-- you can also copy a data from a basic type let r := Z[1..10] put r; -- expect [1,2,3,4,5,6,7,8,9,10]
 ```